traviszuleger/fluxject/README.md

 Services can be registered on your container as three different types of Lifetime services:
  - `Scoped`: Lifetime of this service will last as long as it is in scope.
    - Changes to scoped service properties will persist.
- - `Singleton`: Lifetime of this service will last as long as the application is running.
+ - `Singleton`: Lifetime of this service will last as long as the host service provider is in scope.
+(Typically as long as the application is running)
    - Changes to singleton service values and service properties will persist.
  - `Transient`: Lifetime of this service is volatile, and will only last as long as the request.
    - Changes to the transient service properties will persist, but the service itself is not stored on the service provider.